Quebecca/qc_info_rights/README.md

       everybody = 0
     }

+    //Show or hide the menu items in Info module.
+Only Access is visible by default. showMenuAccess  = 1
+    showMenuUsers   = 0
+    showMenuGroups  = 0

-    //This settings is to show or hide tab (Access and right, Backend users group, and backend user lists) showTabAccess  = 1
+    //OLD, will be removed in 1.3: This settings is to show or hide tab (Access and right, Backend users group, and backend user lists) showTabAccess  = 1
     showTabUsers   = 0
     showTabGroups  = 0

-    //This options will replace the previous options, for show or hide the menu elements showMenuAccess  = 1
-    showMenuUsers   = 0
-    showMenuGroups  = 0

-    //This option is to display the members column in the ( Backend user groups list ) showMembersColumn = 1
+    //Display the Members column in the Backend user groups list
+    showMembersColumn = 1

-    //These options are used to specify the number of elements per page successively for the list of BE groups and the list of BE users groupsPerPage = 100
+    //Specify the number of elements per page for the list of BE groups and BE users groupsPerPage = 100
     usersPerPage = 100

-    //This settings is to show Exportation option for the backend users list or backend user groups list showExportUsers  = 1
+    //To show Export option for the backend users list or backend user groups list showExportUsers  = 1
     showExportGroups = 1

-    //This settings is to show Administrator inside list of backend user showAdministratorUser = 1
+    //To show Administrator in the list of backend user showAdministratorUser = 1
 }